Introduction and Overview

 Value: “”

 Purpose: This cookie saves your settings before you play an embedded Vimeo video.
-This will give you your preferred settings the next time you watch a Vimeo video.
+This way, you get your preferred settings again the next time you watch a Vimeo video.

 Expiry date: after one year